Barath0n/blackjack-1/README.md

 Original author: Ian P. (ippavlin)

 The original project provided the foundation for this repository.
-Further maintenance and development are handled independently.
+Further maintenance and the Remastered edition are developed independently.

 CREDITS